amitaputry/amitaputry/README.md

 ### Hi there!
 I'm Amita 👋

-🌱 I am now a fresh graduate with a passion for Product and Project Management with a background in Software Engineering.
+🌱 I am now a fresh graduate with a passion for Software Engineering Mobile Android.

 <p align="left">
   <a href="https://github.com/womenincode">